-Figure 21 summarises the most important survey information being the movement of the SEAFRAME Sensor benchmark relative to the TGBM.
+Figure 21 summarises the most important survey information being the movement of the SEAFRAME Sensor benchmark relative to the TGBM, as well as recent movement relative to the CGPS station.
 The graph does not include the results for the other benchmarks on the coastal array.
 In this graph, each survey is plotted relative to the first.
-Thus, the second survey at Samoa found that the SEAFRAME Sensor benchmark had fallen relative to the TGBM by 5 mm, and the wharf has continued to sink at an average rate of 1.0 mm/year.
+Thus, the second survey at Samoa found that the SEAFRAME Sensor benchmark had fallen relative to the TGBM by 5 mm, and the wharf has continued to sink at an average rate of -0.9 mm/year.

 Figure 21.
-Movement of the SEAFRAME Sensor relative to the Tide Gauge Bench Mark.
+Movement of the SEAFRAME Sensor relative to the Tide Gauge Bench Mark and CGPS station.

 Levelling of SEAFRAME Sensor benchmark.
-Photo credit: Steve Turner.
-NTC.
+Photo credit: Steve Turner, NTC.